OGRECave/ogre-next/Docs/src/manual/hlms.md

     shortcut to collect from a piece file in all stages.

-The Hlms takes a template file (i.e. a file written in GLSL or HLSL) and spits out valid shader code.
+The Hlms takes a template file (i.e. a file written in GLSL or HLSL) and produces valid shader code.
 Templates can take advantage of the Hlms' preprocessor, which is a simple yet powerful macro-like preprocessor that helps writing the required code.